gorlapraveen/The-Learning-Documentation-Project/git_&_issues/ISSUES.md

        git gc

-It came down to a couple of items that I can see right now.
+Even when you have same error, then you need aggressive gc

         git gc --aggressive
-        Opening up file permissions to 777

-There has to be something else going on, but this was the things that clearly made the biggest impact. shareimprove this answer
+This is the things that clearly makes the biggest impact.